10XGenomics/enclone/expanded.md

 highly suspect.
 Probably the clonotype originated from a single cell, which broke up into one major piece (the one for barcode `CTGGTCTAGCTGCCCA-1`), and many smaller pieces.
 These smaller pieces reside in GEMs that may or may not contain an actual intact cell.
-In fact, many of the cells are detected as T cells (using TCR data).
+In fact, many of the cells are detected as T cells (using TCR data from the same cell draw).
 Using the `META` option for providing input to enclone, we can mark these cells in the same display:

 <img src="img/illusory5.png" alt="illusory5" title="illusory5" width=90% />